viresh-ratnakar/exolve/README.md

   and the bottom of the clue shown on top.
 Defaults to 0.
 You can set this to something like `20`, but note that if the clue text is very long then this setting will get overridden.
-- **`extra-space-on-top:<N>`** Add N extra pixels space above the panel containing the grid and the clues (and below the title/preamble part).
-  Defaults to 0.
-Note that the standard space there is 56 pixels; this is extra, and can be negative (if you want to reduce it from 56 pixels).
 - **`top-clue-wysiwyg`**: Show the top clue inside a DIV block and make it look just like it does in the clues lists: tabular, with the the clue number being in a slim column by itself, and the rest of the clue (including any embedded